 Peter was born with Cerebral Palsy (CP) and has been a dedicated advocate for improving access and inclusion in the disability community.
 He also extended his interest into the other vulnerable populations.
 He has taken on many roles in disability committees for various councils over the past 35 years.

 Steve has a neurological, degenerative disease that has meant he has to use a wheelchair.
 He manages his own building design company and has extensive knowledge and experience with the AS1428 Standards for access and mobility.
 He is a former member of the Quarry Street Reserve Committee.
 Click here for bio

-- The meetings are held every two months in an accessible community venue and the venue rotates across the Shire – Clunes, Creswick, Daylesford and Trentha- visitors are welcome.
-Please contact email@example.com or 0428 025 220 for more information
+- The meetings are usually held every two months between 11:30 and 2:30 in an accessible community venue and the venue rotates across the Shire – Clunes, Creswick, Daylesford and Trentham- visitors are welcome.
+Please contact the disability community development officer Yusuf Kasap on email@example.com and 0418301136 for more information

-- Councillor John Cottrell is the Chair of the meetings
+- Councillor Lesley Hewitt is the Chair of the meetings

 - All decisions of the Committee are agreed on by consensus

 - A guest speaker or expert is invited to each meeting